José Miguel de Velasco: Third presidency (1839–1841)

 Soon into his mandate, Velasco convened in Chuquisaca a General Constituent Congress which on 16 June formally recognized him as provisional president.
 During this time, the Congress underwent the process of drafting a new constitution, promulgated on 26 October 1839.
-The constitution, the fourth in the history of Bolivia, was the most the country's most liberal yet.
+The constitution, the fourth in the history of Bolivia, was the country's most liberal yet.
 Prominent features included the abolition of capital punishment for political crimes, the erection of special courts and municipalities, and the right to petition.
 A notable omission was the office of vice president which was abolished, with constitutional succession corresponding to the president of the Senate.
 While future constitutions further reworked the presidential line of succession, the vice presidency did not return until 1878, 39 years later.

 Velasco's tenure was marked by external and internal threats to the country.
 On its western frontier, military confrontation with the government of Peru, headed by President Gamarra, remained a looming threat towards the continued independence of Bolivia.
 Meanwhile, supporters of both the exiled Santa Cruz and General José Ballivián conspired to overthrow Velasco's government.
 In July 1839, Ballivián and the "Legión" battalion rebelled against the government, forcing Velasco to hand presidential command to the president of Congress, José Mariano Serrano, while he personally headed the army's response.
 The uprising ultimately resulted in failure, though Velasco commuted the death sentence of the rebellious 5th battalion and declared general amnesty to those involved in the Ballivián rebellion.